 Can cats eat sardines and just how often?

 Cats can eat sardines depending on how they are prepared.
 These fish can be quite beneficial to your feline.
 However, the situation might quickly deteriorate.
 You’re definitely familiar with the phrase “too good to be true”.

 Also, we know felines are obligate carnivores meaning they need meat to survive.
 Fish is a good source of protein, but shouldn’t be the main dish on their menu.
 So, let’s check if cats eating sardines is good or hazardous.

-What’s the good stuff?
+What’s the good stuff in sardines?

 Sardines are an excellent source of nutrition for your cat.
 They provide vitamins, minerals, and other nutrients to meet a range of dietary requirements.
 It’s a near-ideal treat for your pet when mixed with other feline-appropriate meals.

 When considering if cats can eat sardines, it’s also important to examine the nutritional benefits.
 Fish isn’t a carnivore’s primary source of nutrition, and it should never be the main course.